 Public bike share schemes have proved very popular.
 The Irish state recently invested in a scheme for Galway, with funds spent installing stations and providing the bikes and associated services to support it.
-This investment was based on a 2011 report for the National Transport Authority examining the potential for bike share schemes in Galway and other cities.^{ix} The report referred several times to the need for two-way (contraflow) cycling arrangements on one-way streets, e.g.: "Recommendations are made on the complementary measures which would be needed as a new scheme is introduced.
+This investment was based on a 2011 report for the National Transport Authority examining the potential for bike share schemes in Galway and other cities.
+The report referred several times to the need for two-way (contraflow) cycling arrangements on one-way streets, e.g.: "Recommendations are made on the complementary measures which would be needed as a new scheme is introduced.
 Perhaps the most important one would be an increase in permeability for cycle traffic in the city centres through the provision of two-way cycling on one-way streets, and by opening up pedestrianised areas to cycling where conditions allow."
 Despite this, no changes were made to the one-way-street system in Galway to support Bikeshare, and no such streets in Galway are currently two-way for cyclists.
 Another curiosity is that at some locations existing bike parking was removed to install Bikeshare stations.
+It is a widely held belief, among all stakeholders, that the bike scheme in Galway has been a failure.

 Two-way cycling on suitable one-way streets has a good safety record abroad, and is provided for under Irish law (SI273/98, SI274/98).
 Bremen in Germany started providing two-way cycling in 1980.
 In Belgium, all one-way streets in 50kph zones can be made two-way for cyclists where conditions allow.
 A similar situation applies in France for 30kph zones.
-In 1979 a report published by An Foras Forbartha (The National Institute for Physical Planning and Construction Research) recommended the provision of contraflow cycling on Galway city's one-way streets.[×] The 1999 Galway City Development Plan had an objective of providing a contraflow cycle lane on a one-way street in the city.
+In 1979 a report published by An Foras Forbartha (The National Institute for Physical Planning and Construction Research) recommended the provision of contraflow cycling on Galway city's one-way streets.
+The 1999 Galway City Development Plan had an objective of providing a contraflow cycle lane on a one-way street in the city.
 In 2004, Galway's elected city council put a specific objective into the 2005-11city development plan to provide two-way cycling on one-way streets where feasible.
 This objective was restated in the 2011 city development plan.
 There are no major legislative, political or safety obstacles to fixing one-way streets in Galway city.